 Now that you understand the different types of PVA glue and their purposes, you can make an informed decision on how to use them.
 You can find PVA glue at your local home improvement or craft stores, too.

-You'll have everything you need to make your next woodworking idea a reality.
+You'll have everything you need to construct your next complex yet highly rewarding woodworking project idea a reality.